Open Integration Engine (OIE) Consulting & Migration

 Common Questions

-Open Integration Engine (OIE) is an open-source healthcare integration engine maintained by Qvera.
+Open Integration Engine (OIE) is an open-source healthcare integration engine stewarded by a non-profit, vendor-neutral Steering Committee with a multi-vendor community of contributors and supporting vendors (including Saga IT).
 It was forked from the Mirth Connect codebase after NextGen Healthcare transitioned Mirth Connect to a commercial-only licensing model in March 2025.
 OIE provides the same core capabilities as Mirth Connect — channel-based routing, JavaScript transforms, HL7 v2/FHIR/DICOM support, and a web-based administrator console — under the Mozilla Public License 2.0 (MPL 2.0).
 This means organizations can deploy and run OIE without per-channel or enterprise licensing fees.
 OIE is designed to be a drop-in replacement for Mirth Connect, maintaining full compatibility with existing channels, code templates, and configuration maps.

 OIE and Mirth Connect share the same foundational codebase, but they are now separate products maintained by different organizations.
 Mirth Connect is developed and sold by NextGen Healthcare as a commercial product (also branded as NextGen Connect).
-OIE is maintained by Qvera as an open-source community project.
+OIE is a vendor-neutral open-source community project governed by a non-profit Steering Committee.
 Both platforms support the same channel formats, JavaScript transform engine, and connector types, which means channels built on one platform can be exported and imported into the other without modification.
-The key differences are licensing (OIE is free under MPL 2.0, Mirth Connect requires a commercial agreement), support model (OIE is supported by Qvera and consulting partners like Saga IT, Mirth Connect by NextGen), and long-term roadmap (each platform is evolving independently with different feature priorities).
+The key differences are licensing (OIE is free under MPL 2.0, Mirth Connect requires a commercial agreement), support model (OIE is supported by a multi-vendor ecosystem including Saga IT, Mirth Connect by NextGen), and long-term roadmap (each platform is evolving independently with different feature priorities).

 Migration from Mirth Connect to OIE is straightforward because both platforms share the same channel architecture and Java runtime.
 The process involves five phases: first, audit your existing Mirth Connect environment to inventory all channels, code templates, custom Java libraries, and configuration maps.
 Second, provision an OIE environment in parallel with your Mirth Connect instance.
 Third, export channels using MirthSync or Mirth Connect's built-in export and import them into OIE.
 Fourth, validate each channel with functional testing using real message samples.
 Fifth, run both platforms in parallel, compare output, and cut over to OIE when testing confirms full parity.
 Most migrations complete in 6-11 weeks depending on the number of channels and complexity of custom transforms.
 Saga IT provides full migration services including planning, execution, and post-cutover support.